Skip to content

 • Shop

-The Executive Management Group comprising the Director, a Deputy Director and four Assistant Directors, provides strategic and operational leadership for the Museum, including the management of major projects and the forward exhibition program.
+The Executive Management Group provides strategic and operational leadership for the Museum, including the management of major projects and the forward exhibition program.

 Katherine McMahon, Director

-Ms McMahon led the delivery of the Museum’s major gallery renewal program, including the Great Southern Land environmental history gallery and the Discovery Centre for young visitors.
+Katherine led the delivery of the Museum’s gallery renewal program culminating in the groundbreaking environmental history gallery Great Southern Land and a new Discovery Centre for the Museum’s youngest visitors.

 Tel: +61 2 6208 5001